Skip to main content

 • Pillar boxes stand alone; wall boxes are set into a wall; lamp boxes are small and often on a post; Penfold boxes are hexagonal Victorian pillars.

-• Design variants (e.g. Type A, Type K, Ludlow S) can be noted in the optional "Design details" when adding or editing a postbox.
+• Design variants can be selected in the subtype dropdown when adding or editing a postbox.

-• When in doubt, take a clear photo of the cypher and the full box — you can note "Unknown" and ask the community.
+• When in doubt, take a clear photo of the cypher and the full box.
+You can note "Unknown" and ask the community.